TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 NOTE: Make sure `credentials.json` is a latest one.
 They have expiry dates when you download.

-If you running with AnviL Gen3-DRS files you also need to provide a Genome fasta file with `--genome_fasta`, which will be used to convert CRAM files to BAM format.
+If you running with AnviL Gen3-DRS to download CRAM files you also need to provide a Genome fasta file with `--genome_fasta`, which will be used to convert CRAM files to BAM format.
+If you are donwloading bam files, you can skip this parameter.

 For a minimal params list check [gen3_drs.config](../conf/examples/GEN3_DRS_config.md)